arrilot/laravel-widgets/README.md

 #Widgets for Laravel

-*This package provides widget functionality to boost your Laravel views.
-It also includes asynchronous widgets, reloadable widgets, generator and etc.*
+*A powerful alternative to view composers.
+Asynchronous widgets, reloadable widgets, console generator, caching - everything you can think of.*

 ### For Laravel 4, please use the [1.0 branch](https://github.com/Arrilot/laravel-widgets/tree/1.0)!